bordalix/nostr-restore/README.md

 Due to browser limitations, you'll have to run this app locally:

 - go to https://nostr-restore.pages.dev, save to disk and open html file with your browser
-- get the code from the this repo and open the index.html file with your browser
+- or get the code from the this repo and open the index.html file with your browser

 ### Import backup file